MicrosoftDocs/well-architected/well-architected/devops/principles.md

 ## Rehearse recovery and practice failure

+Rehearse recovery and practice failure using the following methods:

 - Run disaster recovery (DR) drills on a regular cadence.
 - Use chaos engineering practices to identify and remediate weak points in application reliability.
 - Rehearse failure to validate the effectiveness of recovery processes and ensure teams are familiar with their responsibilities.

 ## Embrace continuous operational improvement

+Embrace continuous operational improvement through the following methods:

 - Continuously evaluate and refine operational procedures and tasks.
 - Strive to reduce complexity and ambiguity.